Jonathan-Lanham/SoftwareEngGroupA/README.md

 ## Gatekeeper
 ### About the Game
 Gatekeeper is a puzzle game where players use logic gates to manipulate circuits and achieve specific outputs.
-Each level challenges players to strategically place AND, OR, XOR, NOT, and other gates to complete the circuit.
+Each level challenges players to strategically adjust switches to AND, OR, XOR, NOT, and other gates to complete the task.

 Sharpen your problem-solving skills and master digital logic in this fun and educational experience!

-### Features
+### Benefits of Features
 * Learn as you play
-* Drag and drop ability
-* Movement
+* Cultivate understanding of logic gates
 * Challenging puzzles
 * Achievements and Leaderboards